 MAGICTALES! - Magic Stories, Magic Tricks for Storytellers!

-The stories must stand alone!
-I long ago promised myself that any story that I created to accompany a magic trick would have to be one that worked alone as a story – even without the visual magical effect!
 This is what I shall be offering you. – original stories that you can tell to audiences without necessarily having to perform the trick! – If you want to perform the magic that goes with the story, you must Email me and I will tell you how to source the necessary information!
 In this way, I will have some assurance that those requesting further information are genuinely interested in performing the complete routine.
-That said, I shall include the occasional ‘Jokey’ type of magic story with presentation details similar to the first one below.
-Entitled:

 A Case of Mistaken Identity